valemoog/photogram_golden_seven/README.md

 Think of the action attribute as being like the `href` attribute of the `<a>` tag.
 It determines where the user is sent after they click.
 The only difference between a form and a link is that when the user clicks a form, some extra data comes along for the ride, but either way, the user is sent to a new URL.

-Of course, if you click it right now, you'll receive a "NO ROUTE MATCHES" error -- because we haven't set up a route to support `"/create_photo"`.
-Let's do that:
+Of course, if you click it right now, you'll just see "Hi", since that's all that the action does right now.
+Let's make it smarter, and process the inputs from the form.

 #### create_row

 ```ruby
 get("/create_photo", { :controller => "photos", :action => "create_row" })
 ```

-Add the action and view for that route.
-Put some static HTML in the view for now.

 **Your next job** is to write some Ruby in the `create` action to: